mohabg/VoogaSalad/DESIGN/USE_CASES.md

   33. Allow users to change the speed the game runs at
   34. Have preloaded default games for users to play
   35. Allow users to determine if projectiles explode upon impact
+  36. (Space Invaders) End game if enemies hit the bottom of the screen
+  37. (Gallaga) User can control multiple sprites with the same inputs
+  38. (Space Invaders) Obstacles that slowly disappear as damaged
+  39. (Robotron:2084) Enemy AI that swarm the player